 When I finally stepped through the cloud of deception, carefully created to blur my understanding of the problem, I began to see a very dark force at play.
 Quite by accident I came across Dr. Maria Montessori’s book, The Absorbent Mind, which was published many years earlier.
 This honest, and easy-to-read book immediately clarified the problem for me.
 Instead of advancing the moral relativity inherent in pragmatism, taught in most government schools, Dr. Montessori advanced a philosophy of education that respected the moral and intellectual growth of each child.
 In my novel, The Fire Within, I identified these two diametrically opposing views of education and set them against each other to demonstrate what would happen when they were put into action.
 After publishing my book, I went on the road in the early 80s to promote it.
 Through hard-work and design I was booked by many talk shows, locally and nationally.

 I believed then, as I do today, that the surest way to societal salvation begins with the right educational philosophy.
 This can best be achieved through an education system, like the Montessori system, which respects moral development and individual freedom.
-Unfortunately, pragmatism, which basically conflicts with the Montessori system, has a stronghold on today’s education.
+Unfortunately, pragmatism (the John Dewey philosophy), which basically conflicts with the Montessori system, has a stronghold on today’s education.
 Ending this stronghold isn’t going to be easy.
 But if we are to survive as a free and independent society, we must succeed.
 What is happening today all around us should convince us of the urgency.